netdata/netdata/collectors/statsd.plugin/README.md

 Note that we added a `NAME` to the dimension line with `get.`.
 This is prefixed to the wildcarded part of the metric name, to compose the key for looking up the dictionary.
 So `500` became `get.500` which was looked up to the dictionary to find value `500 cannot connect to db`.
 This way we can have different dimension names, for each of the API methods (i.e. `get.500 = 500 cannot connect to db` while `post.500 = 500 cannot write to disk`).

-To add all API methods to a chart, you can do this:
+To add all 200s across all API methods to a chart, you can do this:

 ```
 [ok_by_method]